 Dress requirements at the UW vary, with some departments expecting highly professional attire and other departments allowing relatively casual clothing.
-In most cases, temporary employees are expected to wear business casual attire on their first day of work; thereafter, dress should conform to departmental standards.
+Unless otherwise instructed by your staffing specialist in the appointment notification email, temporary employees are expected to wear business casual attire on their first day of work; thereafter, dress should conform to departmental standards.

-Emergency Conditions.
-In the event of snow or adverse weather or other emergency conditions, call the UW's information line or alert services for up to the minute information about the operations of the UW campuses:
+In the event of snow or adverse weather or other emergency conditions, call the UW's information line or alert services for up-to-the-minute information about the operations of the UW campuses:

 Please note: cancellation of classes does not always mean that the University and clinics are closed.
-Make sure to talk with your supervisor regarding whether or not your temp services will be needed in the event of inclement weather.
+Make sure to talk with your supervisor regarding whether or not your temp services will be needed in the event of inclement weather or suspended operations.

-All temporary employees are evaluated by their departmental supervisor at the end of an assignment.
+UTemp asks all departmental supervisors to complete an evaluation of each temporary employee's performance at the end of each assignment.
 This information is considered when making future work assignments and may be used in consideration of regular, full time employment opportunities.
 Unprofessional conduct may adversely affect future assignments or result in dismissal.